ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

+This field is REQUIRED if the grant request is in the _pending_ state, as
-The client instance can use the values of this field to continue the
+the field contains the information needed by the client request to continue the
 request as described in {{continue-request}}.
 Note that the
+continuation access token is bound to the client instance's key, and therefore the
 client instance MUST sign all continuation requests with its key as described
 in {{binding-keys}} and
-MUST present the access token in its continuation request.
+MUST present the continuation access token in its continuation request.

-This field SHOULD be returned when interaction is expected, to
-allow the client instance to follow up after interaction has been
-concluded.

 ## Access Tokens {#response-token}